alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Scaffolded-Activity.md

 ## The Activity

 In this activity, we are going to explore a model of a star where we can examine the true path that a photon takes to escape.
-We will utilize a model built in Desmos and use it to discover some fundamental properties of photons and stars.
+We will utilize a model built in Python and use it to discover some fundamental properties of photons and stars.
 Before we start, take a moment to complete this <a href="https://forms.gle/1eUWGcZpXcRVj8197" target="_blank">Pre-Activity Survey</a> with your group

 ### The Model

-<iframe src="https://www.desmos.com/calculator/d7ahlmn8fu" width="950" height="600" style="border: 1px solid #ccc" frameborder=0></iframe>

----

-The model (<a href="https://www.desmos.com/calculator/d7ahlmn8fu" target="_blank">linked here</a>) shows a 2D cross section of a star with a photon trapped inside.
-The photon (represented by the point at \\(0,0\\)) can be dragged around.
-Running the model simulates a photon's random path throughout a star.
-To run the model, click the metronome button at the top left of the left-hand panel.
-To reset the model, click the right-pointing arrow next to the cell that says \\(R_{eset}\\).
+The model (<a href="https://www.desmos.com/calculator/d7ahlmn8fu" target="_blank">linked here</a>) has two main sections.
+The first section, titled "Model Setup" is made up of some imports and two functions that compute the math and visual for the model.
+Run those cells and then move to the section titled "Running the Model."
+When you run the cell, you'll see a blue circle which is a 2D cross section of a star.

+Inside the star, we can see a plot of the path that the photon took while moving through the star.
+When you run the cell, the model simulates the random path the photon takes on its way out of the star.
+The number in the title of the plot tells you the total number of steps the photon has travelled.

-The red number at the center measures the straight-line distance the photon has travelled.
-The variable \\(N\\) tells you the number of steps the photon has travelled.
-The variable \\(l\\) is how far the photon moves in one step.
-The variable \\(r\\) sets the radius of the star and is by default \\(100\\).
-We can assign units to these values later in the activity.
+The default radius of the star is 100, which you can change by altering the number after `radius=` in the code cell you just ran.
+As the photon moves, the length of each of its steps is set by the number after `step_length=`.
+We can assign units to both of these values later in the activity.

+Run the model again and talk to your partner about what you see.
+If the plotting extensions loaded correctly, you can click the button with the square box on the left of the plot and then select a region inside the star to zoom in on.
+Play around with the model and see if it works like you expect.

 As you experiment with the model, discuss the following questions with your partner.

+**Question: What is the squiggly blue line inside the star?
+Why does it look like that?**

 **Question: Why does the photon start its path at the center of the star?**

-**Question: Why does the model choose a random angle for the photon?**
+**Question: Why does the model choose a random direction for the photon at each step?**

 **Question: Will the length of each step be the same for every star?
 Why or why not?**